wp-plugins/login-sidebar-widget/readme.txt

 1. Please email me avi.megladon@gmail.com.
 My site is http://avifoujdar.wordpress.com/contact/
 2. Or you can write comments directly to my plugins page.
 Please visit here http://avifoujdar.wordpress.com/2014/02/13/login-widget/

+* If you want to translate the plugin in your language please translate the sample .PO file and mail me the the file at demoforafo@gmail.com and I will include that in the language file.
+Sample .PO file can be downloaded from <a href="http://aviplugins.com/language-sample/lwa-es_ES.po">here</a>

 == Screenshots ==

 1. front end sidebar view